zand3rs/memori/README.md

 # memori

-A simple cache/queue using [Redis](http://redis.io/) as the default storage.
-Supports any data type.
+A simple cache/queue library with multiple storage and data type support.

 ## Dependencies